gbirke/lebenplusplus/content/post/2021-06-05-nonviolent-agile-retrospectives.md

 "unprofessional".
 But that doesn't mean you don't *have* feelings, only that you might be not comfortable expressing them at the workplace.
+Nonviolent Communication is still useful, because you can *examine* your
+feelings:

-Nonviolent Communication is still useful, because you can *examine* your feelings.
-Naming them will help you to get a better understanding of yourself and a better connection to yourself.
-Distinguishing between feelings and thoughts, will help you to avoid conflicts.
+* Naming them will help you to get a better understanding of yourself and a better connection to yourself.
+* Distinguishing between
+  feelings and thoughts, will help you to avoid conflicts.
+* Feelings are connected to needs (see next section): Pleasant feelings hint at fulfilled needs, unpleasant feelings can point to unfulfilled needs.

 Let's look at the examples from the "Observation" section, adding some
 feelings: